smwhikeh/smwhikeh.github.io/_pages/about.md

 Hi, I'm Sophie a data-driven Master of Public Health [MPH] candidate at the University of Washington.
 I have a strong passion for **applied biostatistics** and transformation of **complex datasets** into actionable insights.
 I have hands-on experience in R, Python and Java and I am skilled at **extracting**, **analyzing** and **quality-controlling data** to support multidisciplinary research efforts.

-Currently, I am collaborating with the IHME HIV/TB and Infectious Disease GBD team for my MPH thesis.
+Currently, I am collaborating with the **IHME HIV/TB and Infectious Disease GBD Team** for my MPH thesis.
 I am currently leading a **systematic review** and **meta-analysis** on the long-term impact of diarrheal pathogens [ex - Shigella, Campylobacter, E.coli etc] on childhood growth impairment.

 - My work invovles synthesizing research articles, developing screening and data extraction tools and conducting a meta-analysis using MR-BR to assess the effects on height, weight and Z-scores.
 I will collaborate with the Global Health Data Exchange [GHDx] and contribute to a manuscript on the findings to inform public health policies.